Empire (Card novel): Reception

 The novel's political stance has received both praise and derision.
 Booklist commended the novel for being "heartfelt and sobering" and expressed approval for "the author's message about the dangers of extreme political polarization and the need to reassert moderation and mutual citizenship."
 Other critics were less favourable.
 "Right-wing rhetoric trumps the logic of story and character in this (...) implausibly plotted departure from Card's bestselling science fiction," wrote Publishers Weekly.
 Library Journal assessed the novel as "entertaining, though not one of Card's best efforts," and expressed reservations about its tendency to "lean heavily to the right" and sound "more like social commentary than fiction".
 In Locus, Gary K. Wolfe faulted the novel for constructing a world where "insanity is mostly the province of liberalism" and compared the characters and dialogue to "Mattel action figures" and "bumper stickers and political-convention applause lines."
 He also dismissed its afterword's claim of impartiality as a false centrism.

 In addition, the novel has received praise for its action.
 Booklist characterized it as a "relentless thriller," praising its plot and pacing: "Intriguing plot wrinkles come fore and aft of those basic developments, there are many deftly shaped supporting players, and major shocks explode in a split second (...)
 Moreover, all the action doesn't obscure the author's message (...); indeed, it drives it home."
 Entertainment Weekly praised the story as a "blistering read" in which "Card plots hard-boiled action just as well as Tom Clancy, and layers in character detail and dialogue you'll never find in a Jack Ryan novel."

-It has a rating of 3.4 out of 5 on Goodreads out of 8000 votes.